miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Corrected XP and restored log for unravelling Knox and Bertram plan.
 Blocked a way from the SM hub into the junkyard before it's opened.
 Delayed Mercurio cutscene to make player move where he can see it.
-Fixed a line of Kilpatrick to prevent restarting the Carson quest.
 Darkened more ground floor lamps at beachhouse after power is off.

 The Asylum: